manaschaturvedi/machine-learning-notes/Linear Regression/linear_regression.md

 The two models are indeed similar.
 However, the hyperplane in the SVM plays the role of the decision boundary: it’s used to separate two groups of examples from one another.
 On the other hand, the hyperplane in linear regression is chosen to be as close to all training examples as possible.

 A regression problem is a problem where we are trying to predict a real-valued output.
+A regression problem can be defined as 'predicting a continuous output variable from a given set of input variables.'